JMSDOnline/vstacklet/README.md

 - Supports IPv6 by default.
 - Installs self-signed SSL cert configuration. (default)
 - Installs and configures LetsEncrypt SSL cert. [*optional*] (default to install if `-d | --domain` is used)
 - Installs and stages database for WordPress. [*optional*] (active build - unlike other options that are passive with the flags used.
-This will change when the `--non-interactive` flag [WIP] is added.)
+This will change when the script is updated to be a bit more modular; ie: install wordpress (only), install phpmyadmin (only), etc.)
-- Easy to configure & run backup executable **vs-backup** for data-protection.
+- Easy backup executable **vs-backup** for data-protection.
+- Easy web directory permissions fix with executable **vs-perms** for www directory permissions.

 <details>
   <summary><b>vStacklet Script Preview</b></summary>